 What to Look For When Buying a Mounted Archery Bow

 Most horse bows used in mounted archery have a length between 48″ and 64″ long.

 If you’re taller than average or have long arms, you may want to use a longer horse bow than a shorter one.
 Or if you shot using a finger draw, you may as well prefer a longbow since longer bows give less finger pinch.

-On a shorter bow, this angel can become too acute, if the angel created is too acute then the fingers can be pressed together onto the arrow which can make your fingers become uncomfortable and cause fatigue after a prolonged shooting season.
+On a shorter bow, this angel can become too acute, if the angel created is too acute, then the fingers can be pressed together onto the arrow, which can make your fingers become uncomfortable and cause fatigue after a prolonged shooting season.

-If you cannot draw while keeping your body and bow arm stay still then you can be sure that the bow is too heavy for you.
+If you cannot draw while keeping your body and bow arm staying still, you can be sure that the bow is too heavy for you.

 In many cases, it’s better to pick a bow that is too light than too heavy.